Venryx/webpack-string-replacer/README.md

 > If true, files matches by rules will have their paths logged for inspection.

-#### `logFileMatchContents` - bool
+#### `logFileMatchContents` - number

-> If true, files matches by rules will have their complete contents logged for inspection.
+> If set, files matches by rules will have the first X characters of their contents logged for inspection.

 #### `logAroundPatternMatches` - number